PietroCiaccio/ExchangeMigration/USAGE.md

 The majority of users interested in using this module will most likely just want to use the *migrate* activity to meet their requirements.

 The author needed to include *GALSync* and *Separate* to meet the project requirements where the organization was being separated into two separate organizations but needed to work in a coexistence state until a set time.

+**Guidance**

+It is advised to use EM as follows -

+ - Use *Start-EMProcessMailboxBatch* to prepare all objects in the source and target Exchange Organizations.
+ - Use *Start-EMProcessDistributionGroupBatch* to prepare all group objects in the source and target Exchange Organizations.

+At this point the Exchange Organizations are prepared for coexistence and migration.
+Then continue as follows -

+ - Use either *Start-EMProcessMailbox* or *Start-EMProcessMailboxBatch* to migrate mailboxes.
+ - For the best migration experience mailboxes that have relationships should be migrated together.
+ - Start will smaller numbers and then increase until the migration has been completed.